Our history

 In 1972 the community was formally registered as a Scottish Charity called the Findhorn Foundation.
 In the 1970s and 80s it grew to approximately 300 members.

 In an interesting turn, the Foundation purchased Cluny Hill Hotel in 1975 (which had declined after the Caddy’s departure) as a centre for workshops and and accommodation.
-In 1983 it purchased the caravan park in Findhorn, which is now known as The Park Ecovillage.
+In 1983 it purchased the caravan park in Findhorn, which is now known as the Park Ecovillage.

 Community’s 30th Birthday photograph at the Community Centre